avelino/awesome-racket/README.md

 - [google](https://github.com/tonyg/racket-google) - Google APIs (Drive, Plus, etc) for Racket.
 - [racket-ovh](https://github.com/euhmeuh/racket-ovh) - Unofficial Racket wrapper for OVH API.
 - [recaptcha](https://github.com/LiberalArtist/recaptcha) - Utilities for using reCAPTCHA with the web-server/formlets API.

+## Testing

+_Libraries for testing codebases and generating test data_

+- [al2-test-runner](https://github.com/alex-hhh/al2-test-runner) - alternate rackunit test runner.
+- [RackUnit](https://docs.racket-lang.org/rackunit/) - RackUnit is a unit-testing framework for Racket.
+It is designed to handle the needs of all Racket programmers, from novices to experts.
+- [cover](https://github.com/florence/cover) - a code coverage tool for racket.
+- [test-more](https://github.com/dstorrs/racket-test-more) - A Racket version of Perl's Test::More library.

 ## Video